-- A. To support HEALTHeLINK's commitment to information privacy and security, both new and existing members of the workforce of HEALTHeLINK and each HEALTHELINK Participant will be trained on all HEALTHELINK Privacy and Security Policies and Procedures, including but not limited to those related to Authorized User Access, Use Transmission, and/or Disclosure of information, as well as patient consent.
+- A. To support HEALTHeLINK's commitment to information privacy and security, both new and existing members of the workforce of HEALTHeLINK and each Participant will be trained on all HEALTHeLINK Privacy and Security Policies and Procedures, including but not limited to those related to Authorized User Access, Transmission, and/or Disclosure of information, as well as patient consent.
 Training will be provided in one or more of the following methods: - 1.
 HEALTHeLINK staff will conduct training for each Authorized User; - 2.
 HEALTHeLINK staff will train a Participant trainer who will then conduct training of their workforce: - 3.
 HEALTHeLINK will publish a policies and procedures training video that may be viewed by any Authorized User. - B. Each Authorized User will sign a certificate that he/she has received training and will comply with all HEALTHeLINK Policies and Procedures prior to gaining access to HEALTHeLINK.
-Such certification may be made on a paper form or electronically and will be retained by HEALTHeLINK or the Participant for at least 6 years. - C. Each Authorized User will be required to undergo continuing and/or refresh training on an annual basis as a condition of maintaining authorization to Access patient information via HEALTHeLINK.
-Records of such training will be maintained and available for audit by the training organization for at least 6 years.
+Such certification may be made on a paper form or electronically and will be retained by HEALTHeLINK or the Participant for at least 6 years.

-- 42 C.F.R. § 164.530. - NYS DOH: Privacy and Security Policies and Procedures for Qualified Entities and Their Participants in New York State Under 10 N.Y.C.R.R. § 300.3(b)(1).
+NYS DOH: Privacy and Security Policies and Procedures for Qualified Entities and Their Participants in New York State Under 10 N.Y.C.R.R. § 300.3(b)(1).